Beacon hebrew Alliance Bylaws

 Pulpit

-Section 1: The pulpit of BHA is occupied by an ordained rabbi or a student enrolled in a rabbinic studies program affiliated with the Conservative Movement.
+Section 1: The pulpit of BHA shall be occupied by an ordained rabbi approved by the Joint Commission of Rabbinic Placement of the Jewish Theological Seminary and/or other denominational or non-denominational Jewish seminary recognized by the Board, or a student enrolled in a rabbinic studies program affiliated with the Conservative Movement or other denominational or non-denominational Jewish seminary recognized by the Board.

 Section 3.
-The rabbi is responsible for implementing the religious objectives of BHA.
-The rabbi enjoys freedom of the pulpit.
-When appropriate, the rabbi consults with the Executive Committee or any special committee or committees for advice and guidance.
-The rabbi is the Mara D'atra of the congregation, assuming final responsibility for Halakhic responsibilities.
-A non-ordained rabbi must seek the Halakhic counsel of the seminary.
+The Rabbi is responsible for implementing the religious objectives of BHA.
+The Rabbi enjoys freedom of the pulpit.
+When appropriate, the Rabbi consults with the Board, the Executive Committee or any special committee or committees for advice and guidance.
+The Rabbi is the Mara D'atra of the Congregation, assuming final responsibility for Halakhic responsibilities.
+A non-ordained rabbi must seek the Halakhic counsel of a denominational or non-denominational Jewish seminary recognized by the Board.

 ARTICLE XII